-The initial investigation of most crimes is conducted by a Uniform Patrol Deputy, Who files a Offense Report, documenting findings into the reporting system, which is reviewed by the investigations Division.
+The initial investigation of most crimes is conducted by a Uniform Patrol Deputy, Who files an Offense Report, documenting findings into the reporting system, which is reviewed by the Investigations Division.

 The Investigations Division has one Investigator on call during a 24 hour period, every day of the year.
 The Investigator on call can be "called out" to investigate an offense, crime, or crime scene.
 The Investigations Division has a rotating call out schedule to ensure the highest quality of service.

 The Investigations Division strives to investigate each offense, crime or crime scene objectively and in the best interest of the Sheriff's Office, the Citizens of Mayes County and Justice.

 Captain Howell leads the Investigation Division and has over 20 plus years of Law Enforcement experience with over 1000 hours of training and currently holds an Advance Law Enforcement Certificate through the Council of Law Enforcement Education and Training (C.L.E.E.T.).

 The Criminal Investigation Division has three full-time Investigators, who are C.L.E.E.T.
 Certified Peace Officers with over 50 years of combined service in Law Enforcement and numerous hours of training.